How Manufacturers Can Use Price Optimization to Grow Profits

 This is an original article published by DigitalCommerce360.com on November 6, 2019.

-Optimzing a pricing strategy is crucial to winning and keeping customers, and the right set of ecommerce tools can make all the difference in accessing and managing the data manufacturers need to set the most effective pricing, Bob Zastrow of GenAlpha Technologies writes.
+Optimizing a pricing strategy is crucial to winning and keeping customers, and the right set of eCommerce tools can make all the difference in accessing and managing the data manufacturers need to set the most effective pricing, Bob Zastrow of GenAlpha Technologies writes.

 Ultimately, a business, especially a manufacturing business, succeeds by producing a product and then selling that product to a customer for more than it costs to make the product.
 It’s that simple, right?
 Unfortunately, not.
 Even in the most basic manufacturing businesses, many factors make the process more complicated.